Avelanda/MapYourGrid/docs/starter-kit.md

 1. Make it a `High-Voltage Tower` aka power tower with the feature panel on the left side.
 1. Copy the Power Tower with `CTRL+C` and place it where you see more power towers.

+**Where to go next?**
-Do you want to map further open ending transmission lines in your country using iD?
+* Do you want to map further open ending transmission lines in your country using iD?
 Check out our [Find open-ended Transmission Lines with Osmose](#find-open-ended-transmission-lines-with-osmose) in iD workflow.
+* Would you like to learn how to map power plants or substations with iD?
+Or are you interested in finding out how to use iD for in-field mapping?
+Check out our further [iD and Open Infrastructure Map Starter Kit](#id-and-open-infrastructure-map-starter-kit)

 !!!
 Warning
     **In some countries, mapping power lines is restricted.
 Always verify local guidelines, connect with the OSM local community first, or check out the [local projects](https://wiki.openstreetmap.org/wiki/Power_networks#Local_projects).
 If you can't find a local community, please send us an [email](mailto:MapYourGrid@openenergytransition.org) and we will help you set up a local group.**